-Children can be referred by their health visitor, GP, therapist, early years' service, paediatricians based in the local acute or tertiary hospital, paediatric audiology, CAMHS or other agencies.
+Children can be referred by their health visitor, GP, therapist, early years' service, paediatricians based in the local acute or tertiary hospital, paediatric audiology, Mindworks Surrey or other agencies.

 Referrals are made via the Children and Family Health Surrey One Stop, a centralised referral and triage service for Surrey's specialist children's services.

 The three ways to refer are:

-- Through the Children and Family Health Surrey One Stop online portal https://childrensreferrals.sabp.nhs.uk - please use Google Chrome, Firefox or Safari browers (as Internet Explorer will not work).
+- Through the Children and Family Health Surrey One Stop online portal https://childrensreferrals.sabp.nhs.uk - please use Google Chrome.
 This is the same portal as the Mindworks Surrey Access and Advice service (formerly CAMHS Single Point of Access)

 - Call the Children and Family Health Surrey One Stop on 0300 222 5755.
 We are open 9am to 5pm Monday to Friday, and 9am to 12noon on Saturdays.
-This is the same number as the Mindworks Surrey Access and Advice service (formerly CAMHS Single Point of Access service and, when prompted, select Option #2.
+This is the same number as the Mindworks Surrey Access and Advice service (formerly CAMHS Single Point of Access) and, when prompted, select Option #2.